MariusLang/node-red-contrib-feiertage/README.md

  msg.payload          | output
 ----------------------|--------------------------------------------------------------------------
- isTodayHoliday       | boolean wether today is holiday
+ isTodayHoliday       | boolean whether today is holiday
- isTomorrowHoliday    | boolean wether tomorrow is holiday
+ isTomorrowHoliday    | boolean whether tomorrow is holiday
- isChristmasTime      | boolean wether today is Christmas time (1.
+ isChristmasTime      | boolean whether today is Christmas time (1.
 Advent - Heilige drei Könige) nextHoliday          | information about next holiday
- nextThreeHolidays    | informations about next 3 holidays
+ nextThreeHolidays    | information about next 3 holidays
- all                  | informations about all holidays
+ all                  | information about all holidays
  daysUntilNextHoliday | number of days until next holidays

 ### Output

 The output can be used to listen to automatic and user triggered events.
-Every day at 00:01 o'clock the node automaticly outputs a boolean value wether today is a holiday.
+Every day at 00:01 o'clock the node automatically outputs a boolean value whether today is a holiday.

 You decide what you want to receive: Object or Array!
 To enable output as array open the node settings and hit the checkbox **output: Array instead of Object** at the bottom.